crowbar-archive/crowbar-utils/vagrant-crowbar-2/readme.md

     * "github_repo" is our standard crowbar repo.
 If you have completely forked Crowbar, put that URL here.
     * "github_extra_remotes" Remotes are added after ./dev setup is complete.
 To enable, remove the # from the attribute name github_extra_remotes.
 To disable, re-add the #.
-  * Synced folders:
+  * Synced folders and Caches:
-    * recent versions of Vagrant/VirtualBox have no trouble creating the synced folders (yay!)
+    * recent versions of Vagrant/VirtualBox have no trouble creating the synced folders (yay!) but they don't support symlinks or chroots (boo!)
     * "synced_dir_host": a directory on your host OS that will be shared with the guest.
-    * "synced_dir_guest": where you\'d like your host OS\'s synced folder to be mounted.
+    * "synced_dir_guest": where you'd like your host OS's synced folder to be mounted.
     * Drop the ISO of the OSes you're planning to build with into the ISO library.
       * In the default config, do the following
         * c:\VMs\VMSharedDir\ (or just /VMs/VMSharedDir/ on Linux) contains: